 If you haven’t tried African food, Mendy invites you to explore the delicious depths of Senegalese cuisine.
 There is a lot of pride and tradition that goes into Senegalese cooking that will be enjoyed across all cultures.

 For more information about chef Marie-Claude Mendy’s restaurant, visit www.terangaboston.com.
-The restaurant is located at 1746 Washington Street and the phone number is 617-266-0003.
+The restaurant is located at 1746 Washington Street.